Fast Direct: Query-Efficient Online Black-box Guidance for Diffusion-model Target Generation: Methods

 \textbf{Set pseudo target $\hat{\boldsymbol{x}}^*$ by historical optimal update:} For the historical optimal update case, we set pseudo target $\hat{\boldsymbol{x}}^*$ as the empirical optimal point from the historical dataset $\mathcal{D}$ in Algorithm~\ref{FastDirect} as:

 Set pseudo target $\hat{\boldsymbol{x}}^*$ as Eq.(\ref{historicalOpt}) is an empirical approximation of the optimal target $\boldsymbol{x}^* = \argmin _{\boldsymbol{x}\in \mathcal{X}} f(\boldsymbol{x})$.
 In Algorithm~\ref{FastDirect}, at each iteration w.r.t. the batch query $i$, we employ the generated data that achieves the current best score as the pseudo target $\hat{\boldsymbol{x}}^*$ to guide the generation process.
 Intuitively, given this pseudo target $\hat{\boldsymbol{x}}^*$, Algorithm~\ref{FastDirect} will generate a batch of data that is similar to $\hat{\boldsymbol{x}}^*$ on the low-dimensional data manifold, which is promising to further improve the score.
-By looping this procedure, we will get data generation with lower and lower scores.
+By iteratively repeating this procedure, the generated data progressively achieves lower objective scores.